 Increased wind speeds lead to more vegetation destruction (e.g. trees knocked down) making previously 'locked-in carbon' subject to decay and release of CO2.

 Left unaddressed, climate change will further degrade land, releasing greater volumes of soil carbon and further exacerbating climate change.
 For instance, the global loss of soil organic carbon since 1850 is estimated at about 66 gigatonnes.

 However, with responsible land-management, soil can provide a critical sequestration service**** and help mitigate climate change.
 The FAO has estimated that carbon stored in soils could be increased by 30–50 tonnes per hectare.
-One of the most effective ways to do this is through responsible soil stewardship and agriculture practices.
-This will be the final topic for our soil series next week, when we discuss food and soil.
+One of the most effective ways to do this is through responsible soil stewardship and agriculture practices, therefore further investment is needed to protect our soils for our food and for the climate.